Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: System Model

 where $h_{f1}$, $h_{p1}$, $h_{t1}$ and $h_{f2}$, $h_{p2}$, $h_{t2}$ are random fog, pointing errors, and atmospheric turbulence channel states between source-relay and relay-destination, respectively, each having $w_1$ and $w_2$ as AWGNs.
 Note that $h_{1} = h_{f1}h_{p1} h_{t1}$ is the combined channel between the source and the relay, and $h_{2} = h_{f2}h_{p2} h_{t2}$ is the combined channel between the relay and destination.

-We use a general relaying scenario $d_2> d_1$ with different values of pointing errors parameters for both links giving an i.ni.d fading model for pointing errors.
-However, we assume i.i.d. atmospheric turbulence and random fog since these channel impairments may affect both the links independently generated from the same probabilistic model.
+We use a general relaying scenario $d_2> d_1$ with different values of pointing errors parameters for both links giving an i.ni.d fading model for the FPT channel.
+To simplify the analysis, we assume random fog to be i.i.d. for the the FP channel since the foggy weather may affect both the links independently generated from the same probabilistic model.
 As a special case, we also consider that the relay is situated at the midway between the source and destination (i.e., $d_1=d_2$) and that the channel parameters are same for both links (i.e., i.i.d. condition).

-For comparison, we also consider a channel-assisted AF such that the received signal at the destination is: